Baanaaana/esp32-irk-finder/docs/usage.md

 ### Step-by-Step Instructions

 1. **Access the Web Interface**
-   - If connected to WiFi: Open browser and go to ESP32's IP address
+   - If connected to WiFi: Open browser and go to `http://esp32-irk-finder.local`
+   - Alternative: Use the ESP32's IP address (shown in serial monitor)
-   - If in AP mode: Connect to ESP32 WiFi and go to `http://192.168.4.1`
+   - If in AP mode: Connect to ESP32 WiFi and go to `http://192.168.4.1` or `http://esp32-irk-finder.local`

 2. **Install a BLE Scanner App**